Tax Time: Whether or Not to Itemize Your Medical Expenses

 Making the most of your tax return

-Let’s face it; putting together your tax return is not something you look forward to.
-If you’re like most people on a fixed income, you’ve probably gotten into the habit of claiming the standard deduction because you receive a larger standard deduction on your taxes if you’re over 65 and/or blind.
-Depending on your expenses, mainly medical expenses, you might want to consider itemizing your deductions instead.
+Like many people on a fixed income, you’ve probably gotten into the habit of claiming the standard deduction because you receive a larger standard deduction on your taxes if you’re over 65 and/or blind.
+However, keep in mind the new standard deductions have almost doubled for single filers and married couples.

 Whether or not you have significant medical expenses, you can read about eligible medical deductions here and consider which method would benefit you more.
-Several eligible medical expenses are listed below to help you get started:
+Several of the most common eligible medical expenses are listed below to help you get started:

 What You Can Deduct

-- As long as you pay your premiums, they are covered.
-It doesn’t matter whether they’re paid directly from your Social Security benefits or out of pocket.
-Costs paid by Medicare, employers, or other third parties cannot be deducted
+- As long as you pay your premiums, they are deductible.
+It doesn’t matter whether they’re paid directly from your Social Security benefits or out-of-pocket.
+Costs paid by Medicare, employers, or other third parties cannot be deducted.

 - Premiums for qualified long-term care coverage are covered up to a certain limit

 - If your plan has a deductible, the amount you pay out-of-pocket before the plan pays its share of the cost can be counted as a medical deduction.